GenomicMedLab/preferredlist/README.md

 # Pediatric Cancer Gene Preferred List

 ## Introduction
-This project identifies a list of recurrently mutated and clinically-relevant genes for inspecting variants that would otherwise be filtered by our variant calling and annotation pipeline.
+This project identifies a list of recurrently mutated and clinically-relevant genes for variants that could possibly be missed by automated variant callers due to low sequence coverage and/or low VAF, and should be manually reviewed when supporting sequence alignment data exists.

 Our initial target was a short list of _pediatric cancer_ genes from the following sources:
 -  [CIViC](https://civicdb.org/home)